PEDSnet/Data_Models_Public/PEDSnet/README.md

 ##OMOP v5 Vocabulary for Version 2:

-The corresponding version of the vocabulary for PEDSNet CDM Version 2 can be found here: https://upenn.app.box.com/s/g5m9xzffjncr6lgiq34dxd6bh1wx5c52
+The corresponding version of the vocabulary for PEDSNet CDM Version 2 can be found here: https://upenn.app.box.com/s/g5m9xzffjncr6lgiq34dxd6bh1wx5c52 **Please note:** We have found some issues with the existing vocabulary dataset and are addressing them with OHDSI.
+These will not effect your work, but you may see some constraints fail to build when you create the CDM schema.
+(Specifically, some foreign key constraints that target the `concept` table and the `drug_strength` table's primary key.)
+We will update with more information when available.

 ***
 ***